Baili-LIU/Asciidoc-CV/README.md

 - Provides greater flexibility in layout customization (leveraging HTML and CSS skills) without being constrained by predefined templates.
 - Since the CV source file is a plain text file (`.adoc`), it is easier for AI tools to analyze, translate, or optimize the content.

-## Disadvantages
+## Limitations
-- Requires basic knowledge of Asciidoctor, HTML, and CSS.
+- Basic knowledge of Asciidoctor, HTML, and CSS is required to fully utilize this project.

-This project is primarily intended for personal use.
-However, it can also serve as a template for others with similar needs.
+This project is primarily intended for personal use but can also serve as a template for others with similar needs.
+As someone relatively new to front-end technologies, I acknowledge that there is room for improvement in the layout and design.
+With more experience, you can further enhance the CV layout or adapt it to your own preferences.

+- Currently designed for Ubuntu systems only.
+While it may work on other Linux-based systems, it has not been tested outside of Ubuntu.

 ## Prerequisites